rodrigosetti/schemer/README.md

 # Schemer

-This is a minimalist scheme interpreter implemented in C++.
+This is a minimalist lazy evaluation scheme interpreter implemented in C++.
 The main purpose of this project is educational.

 It implements a subset of scheme specification, yet, is fully computational capable (_i. e._ it's Turing complete)